Lawlez/dev.lwlx.xyz/README.md

 You can generate a fully static version of your site using `yarn build && yarn export`.
 This step is entirely powered by Next.js.
 The static site is exported to the `out` directory.

-After it's generated, use your static file hosting service of choice (Vercel, Netlify, Firebase Hosting, Amazon S3) to deploy your site.

 ## Global configs

 There is a `globals.ts` file in the project root containing some settings/configuration metadata about your site: